Skip to main content

 </dict>

-Replace your_reversed_client_id with your reversed client ID.
+Replace the URL scheme with your actual reversed client ID.

 info